Ordnungspolizei: Indoctrination

-Organization
+Organisation

 The German Order Police had grown to 244,500 men by mid-1940.
 In preparation for the war of aggression and conquest, a replacement police force was set up as early as 1937 to take over patrol and guard duties.
 This auxiliary police could be activated by decree for service in their home districts and had grown to over 90,000 by the beginning of the war.
 These older men were drafted and conscripted into the reserve police, and in the course of the war, veterans were also called up.
 The majority of them served in their home environment, some were deployed in police reserve battalions.

 In 1936, Himmler divided the Nazi police into two branches.
 The central command office known as the Ordnungspolizei Hauptamt was housed in the old office building of the Prussian Ministry of the Interior in Berlin at NW 7, Unter den Linden 72/74.
 From 1936 to 1941, it consisted of two offices: the Command Department (Kommandoamt), responsible for finance, personnel and medical; and the Office of Administration and Law (Verwaltung), responsible for handling all administrative police, legal and economic tasks of the entire Order Police.
 In 1941, the Colonial Office, the Office of Fire Brigades, and the Office of Technical Emergency Aid were added.

 While the Order Police was initially commanded by Kurt Daluege, in May 1943, he had a massive heart attack and was removed from duty.
 He was replaced by Police and Waffen-SS General Alfred Wünnenberg, who had previously spent his career as a professional police officer.